 Toast, egg, cheese.
 Warm, filling, and quick.

-5 min β’ toastMore filling option when you have a bit more energy.
+5 min • toastMore filling when you have a bit more energy.

-On low-energy mornings, no-cook meals like yogurt bowls, Banana Peanut Butter, or Turkey Cheese Roll usually win.
+On low-energy mornings, no-cook meals like yogurt bowls, apple and peanut butter, or turkey cheese roll usually win.
 When you have a bit more capacity, toast meals and eggs can give you something warmer and more filling without turning into a full cooking session.

 Start small.
 Soft, simple foods like yogurt, bananas, or toast are easier to begin with.
 You do not need a full meal immediately.
 Eating something small is often enough to get your energy moving again.